top of page

 La Carezza Café

 After returning to NYC, I was a partner in a café on lower 5th Avenue at age 21.
-Absolutely unbelievable if I think about it.
+Absolutely unbelievable if I think about it now.
 Anyway, after a year I realized I didn't want to be a restauranteur.

 Associate of Arts Degree